replicatedhq/help-center/content/docs/pagination.md

-+++
-date = "2017-04-10T16:42:03+01:00"
+---
+date: 2017-04-10T16:42:03+01:00
-draft = false
+draft: false
-weight = 130
+weight: 130
+description: Various flexible pagination options for your site
+title: Pagination
-description = "Various flexible pagination options for your site" title = "Pagination" bref= "Default pagination in Kube is organized using lists, with visual cues for the user what is the current page, and page numbers for easier navigation.
-Pagination buttons and multiline formats are available out-of-the-box as well" toc =true
+bref: Default pagination in Kube is organized using lists, with visual cues for the user what is the current page, and page numbers for easier navigation.
+Pagination buttons and multiline formats are available out-of-the-box as well
-+++
+toc: true
+---

 <h3 class="section-head" id="h-base"><a href="#h-base">Base</a></h3>
 <div class="example">